VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 Forwarding from [::1]:8429 -> 8429
 ```

-To check that `VMAgent` collects metrics from k8s cluster open in browser [http://127.0.0.1:8429/targets](http://127.0.0.1:8429/targets) .
+To check that `VMAgent` collects metrics from the k8s cluster open in the browser [http://127.0.0.1:8429/targets](http://127.0.0.1:8429/targets) .
 You will see something like this:

 <p align="center">
   <img src="guide-vmcluster-k8s-via-vm-operator.png" width="800" alt="">
 </p>

+`VMAgent` connects to [kubernetes service discovery](https://kubernetes.io/docs/concepts/services-networking/service/) and gets targets which needs to be scraped.
+This service discovery is controlled by [VictoriaMetrics Operator](https://github.com/VictoriaMetrics/operator)

-## 4. Verifing VictoriaMetrics cluster
+## 4. Verifying VictoriaMetrics cluster

-See [how to install and connect Grafana to VictoriaMetrics](https://docs.victoriametrics.com/guides/k8s-monitoring-via-vm-cluster.html#4-install-and-connect-grafana-to-victoriametrics-with-helm) but with one addition - we should get the name of `vmselect` service from freshly installed VictoriaMetrics Cluster because it will be different.
+See [how to install and connect Grafana to VictoriaMetrics](https://docs.victoriametrics.com/guides/k8s-monitoring-via-vm-cluster.html#4-install-and-connect-grafana-to-victoriametrics-with-helm) but with one addition - we should get the name of `vmselect` service from the freshly installed VictoriaMetrics Cluster because it will now be different.

-To get those service name please run the following command:
+To get the new service name, please run the following command:

 <div class="with-copy" markdown="1" id="services">